Wavesonics/compose-multiplatform-file-picker/README.md

 Swing file picker if the native one can't be use for some reason.

 ## Windows

 ![Windows native file picker](screenshot-desktop-windows.jpg "Windows native file picker")

 ## Android

 ![Android native file picker](screenshot-android.png "Android native file picker")

+## Known Bugs

-One known bug right now is that setting the initial directory doesn't seem to effect Android's file picker at all, not sure why that is yet.
+- Setting the initial directory doesn't seem to effect Android's file picker at all, not sure why that is yet.